mskordal/my-sel4-projects/accProfPass/README.md

 format of a call-graph.
 The results of 6 events and cpu cycles are stored in each node of the call graph which represents a call instance of a profiling function.
 The pass operates on 2 modes.
 On the first mode, the pass injects instruction for writing to the HLS IP while on the second mode, it injects calls to the software implementation of the HLS IP.
-By uncommenting/commenting `#define USE_HLS` on can switch between those 2 modes.
+The `USE_HLS` can switch between those 2 modes.
 The define `DEBUG_PRINT` enables the injection of printfs with desired data in the program at runtime for debugging using the `insertPrint` function.
 The define `DEBUG_COMP_PRINT` enables the output of debug messages at pass injection during the compilation of an application using the `debug_errs` macro.

 a53 cores which run on ZCU102 support up to 6 simultaneous events to count plus CPU cycles.
 To choose the appropriate events, look over the a53 ARM TRM for